awsdocs/amazon-emr-management-guide/doc_source/emr-git-repo-link.md

 ## Understanding Repository Status<a name="emr-managed-notebooks-repository-status"></a>

 A Git repository may have any of the following status in the repository list\.
-For more information about linking EMR notebooks with Git repositories, see [Link or Unlink a Git Repository](#emr-git-repo-link)\.
+For more information about linking EMR notebooks with Git repositories, see [Link or Unlink a Git\-based Repository](#emr-git-repo-link)\.

 | Status | Meaning |